How I did it: Saved $10,000 in just one year

 Don’t touch your tax refund

 About two-thirds of taxpayers receive a tax refund each year, and in 2023 that amount averaged $2,753.
 Instead of using the money to take a trip or make a large purchase, put it toward your $10,000 savings goal.
-The interest you earn on a CD or money market account can boost your savings even further.
+The interest you earn on a certificate of deposit (CD) or money market account can boost your savings even further.

 Setting aside an extra $10,000 in one year may seem unreachable, but there are many ways you can achieve this goal with just a few lifestyle changes.

 Ready to start saving?
-U.S. Bank has a number of savings options to help you manage and grow your money.
+U.S. Bank has a number of savings accounts to help you manage and grow your money.

 Related content